kstenerud/concise-encoding/cte-specification.md

 A comment is an invisible list-style pseudo-object that can only contain strings or other comment containers (to support nested comments).

-Although comments are not "referring" pseudo-objects, they tend to unofficially refer to what follows in the document, be it a single object, a series of objects, some distant object, or possibly even entirely standalone (similar to how source code comments are used).
+Although comments are not "referring" pseudo-objects, they tend to unofficially refer to what follows in the document, similar to how comments are used in source code.

 Comment contents must contain only complete and valid UTF-8 sequences.
 Escape sequences in comments are not interpreted (they are passed through verbatim).

 Comments can be written in single-line or multi-line form.
 The single-line form starts with a double slash `//` and ends at a newline.
 The multi-line form starts with the sequence `/*` and ends with the sequence `*/`.
-They operate similarly to how comments operate in C-like languages, except that nested multiline comments are allowed.
+They operate similarly to C-like language comments, except that nested comments are allowed.

 Note: Comments must not be placed before the [version specifier](#version-specifier).